LZHgrla/xtuner-template/README.md

 - `--bits {4,8,None}`: Specify the LLM's bits.
 - `--no-streamer`: Whether to remove the streamer.
 - For more information, please run `xtuner chat -h`

+## License

+> **⚠️ Note: Developers using this template repository, please feel free to modify License as you wish!**

+This repository is released under the [Apache License 2.0](LICENSE).

 > **⚠️ Note: Last but foremost, don't forget to update zh-CN README :)**